umlx5h/LLPlayer/README.md

 5. **Download Tesseract Model for OCR (optional)**

 If you want to use OCR for bitmap subtitles, please download Tesseract's Model.
-(You can also use Microsoft OCR)
+(You can also use Microsoft OCR.)

 From `Subtitles > OCR` section, you can download Tesseract models.
 Note that there is a model for each language.